zeroflucs-given/charybdis/README.md

 preventing data overwriting existing records with the same key.
 If data can be safely blindly overwritten, the `Upsert` operation should be used.

+#### InsertOrReplace
+InsertOrReplace is specifically for use with tables that have no non-key columns.
+It will insert if the record does not already exist, or no-op if it finds the record.
+(Previously Upsert could serve this purpose but all uses for tables with no non-key columns should change to InsertOrReplace)

 #### Insert Option: WithTTL
 The `tables.WithTTL(duration)` option sets the TTL for all cells written in this operation.
 This option can be specified for inserts, updates or upserts.